-- (a) Upon request, an employee has the right to a union representative at an investigatory interview called by the Employer, if the employee reasonably believes corrective action could result.
-An employee may also have a union representative at a corrective action meeting. - (b) The role of the union representative in regard to Employer-initiated investigation is to provide assistance and counsel to the employee and not interfere with the Employer's right to conduct the investigation.
-Every effort will be made to cooperate in the investigation. - (c) An employee placed on an alternative assignment during an investigation will not be prohibited from contacting his or her union steward unless there is a conflict of interest, in which case the employee may contact another union steward.
-This does not preclude the Employer from restricting an employee's access to the Employer's premises. - 23.3 Coaching.
+(a) Upon request, an employee has the right to a union representative at an investigatory interview called by the Employer, if the employee reasonably believes corrective action could result.
+The employer will provide reasonable time to allow an employee to secure a representative.
+An employee may also have a union representative at a corrective action meeting.

+(b) The role of the union representative in regard to Employer-initiated investigation is to provide assistance and counsel to the employee and not interfere with the Employer's right to conduct the investigation.
+Every effort will be made to cooperate in the investigation.

+(c) An employee placed on an alternative assignment during an investigation will not be prohibited from contacting his or her union steward unless there is a conflict of interest, in which case the employee may contact another union steward.
+This does not preclude the Employer from restricting an employee's access to the Employer's premises.

+- 23.3 Coaching.
 Informal discussion or instruction between employee and immediate supervisor.
 Supervisor may follow up in writing which may include a simple action plan. - 23.4 Corrective Action/Dismissal Process.
-The Employer will make clear when formal or final counseling is being conducted.
+The Employer will make clear when formal or final counseling is being conducted and will inform the employee about their right to representation under the CBA.
 When counseling or dismissing an employee, the Employer will make every effort to protect the privacy of the employee.
 Translators may be requested by any party.

 Formal Counseling.
 Formal counseling (may involve administrative personnel other than the employee's immediate supervisor) including the development of a written action plan.
 The action plan will identify specific problem areas, performance objectives, suggestions for remedying, and a timeframe for improvement.
+Prior to issuance of formal counseling, a meeting may be scheduled by the employer or requested by the employee to give the employee an opportunity to make his/her case before the final decision is made.
+Employee requests for such a meeting will be granted.
+An employee is entitled to representation at this meeting.